© Adobe Stock

 With

 Dr. med.
-Christine Zimpfer
+Anette Zimpfer-Keese

-An analysis by the Commercial Health Insurance shows that between 2011 and 2021 the number of affected individuals increased by 11.5 percent.
-Possible cause: Climate change influences pollen load and thus the risk of hay fever.
-Due to rising temperatures, the flowering period of plants starts earlier, for example, the hazel bloom now begins a whole month earlier than in the 1950s.
-Another aspect: invasive plants such as ragweed prolong the pollen season from August to October.
-The rest period for allergy sufferers is getting shorter.
+Due to rising temperatures, the flowering period of plants begins earlier, for example, hazel now blooms a whole month earlier than it did in the 1950s.
+Another aspect: invasive plants, such as ragweed, extend the pollen season from August to October.
+The rest period for allergy sufferers is therefore getting shorter.

 Dr. Anette Zimpfer-Keese